Manuel Torres (footballer, born 1926)

-Manuel Torres Díaz (26 May 1926 – 13 April 2006) was a Spanish footballer who played as a midfielder for Atlético Madrid, and Málaga, and Las Palmas, for whom he scored a total of 56 goals in 193 La Liga matches between 1947 and 1959.
-In 1950, he was selected to represent the Spanish national team in the 1950 FIFA World Cup, but a last-minute injury prevented him from becoming the first international player in Málaga's history.
+Manuel Torres Díaz (26 May 1926 – 13 April 2006) was a Spanish footballer who played as a midfielder for Atlético Madrid, Málaga, and Las Palmas, for whom he scored a total of 56 goals in 193 La Liga matches between 1947 and 1959.
+In 1950, he was selected to represent Spain in the 1950 FIFA World Cup, but a last-minute injury prevented him from becoming the first international player in Málaga's history.

 After retiring, he briefly worked as a coach, leading the youth side of Las Palmas to a triumph in the 1971 Youth Copa del Rey.

 Early life and education

 Manuel Torres was born in Las Palmas, Canary Islands, on 26 May 1926, (Note: Some sources wrongly claim that he was born on 19 March 1927.) as the son of Manuel Torres Gutiérrez and Victoria Díaz Quintero, who had married in El Hierro before settling in Las Palmas, where they ran a bar-restaurant called Minerva on Las Canteras Beach.
 He began playing football with a ball made of socks and knotted clothing, training for so many hours that sometimes he even forgot to return home.
 At the time, he and his friends had many vacant lots to play football on, such as the city's streets, which were long, wide, and with barely any vehicles in circulation, making goals out of stones.

 Torres began playing football matches in the spacious schoolyard of the Franciscan Fathers School on Padre Cueto Street, next to Las Canteras Beach, featuring alongside the likes of Gilberto Beneyto, José Padrón, and Alfonso Silva; he later stated that he "had never seen a Canary Island player with Silva's quality".
 He was then registered in the youth ranks of a team called Tenerife, which had been created by a group of kids who lived near the Plaza del Puerto neighborhood, and which was presided by a municipal guard named Pepito.

 Torres then joined the youth ranks of Unión Betis, where he first met Beneyto, a player who had a very similar sporting path, as they went on to play alongside each other at Unión Betis, Real Hespérides, Real Club Victoria, CD Málaga, and eventually signing for UD Las Palmas together, which resulted in almost a parallel career.
 Despite showing good academic qualities at the Ramiro de Maeztu School, located next to the Teatro Cine del Puerto, he still preferred football, much to his parents' dismay, who saw in him potential to achieve professional and social prestige.